ACManoa/acmanoa.github.io/_pages/aaci.md

 {% include toc %}

+AACI is a group dedicated towards the studying of Algorithms for applied usage, whether it be in research or competitions, they devote themselves to the cause.

 ### What is the purpose of AACI?
 The purpose of AACI (pronounced like ASCII without the S) is for applying algorithms for competitions and coding interviews.
 We recognize that